-Feral cats are more likely to be in contact with animals carrying rabies such as raccoons, bats, skunks, foxes and coyotes in the United States than dogs, but are less likely to interact with people.
-The US has a lower rate of ownerless free-roaming unvaccinated dogs which is why human rabies is actually rare here.
+Feral cats are more likely to be in contact with animals carrying rabies such as raccoons, bats, skunks, foxes, and coyotes in the United States than dogs, but are less likely to interact with people.
+The US has a lower rate of ownerless free-roaming unvaccinated dogs which is one reason why human rabies is actually rare here.
 Only 23 cases of human rabies were reported in the last decade according to the CDC and 8 of those cases were because of infection out of the country.

 The most common cause of human rabies in the US is bats.
 The most common cause of rabies in dogs and livestock is raccoons, skunks, and foxes.
 Cows are more likely to get rabies than other livestock.

 In developing countries where rabies is still prevalent, free-roaming dogs are the most serious threat to people.
 Cats often contract rabies from dogs in these countries, but according to the World Health Organization (WHO) 99% of human cases come from dogs.

 Almost all mammals can be infected with rabies.
 When working with feral cats, it is better to avoid being bitten in the first place, as the virus is transmitted via saliva.
 If you do get bitten, seek immediate medical attention.
 If not given a rabies vaccination soon after being infected, rabies is always fatal.

 But the risk of rabies from feral cats is very, very small.
 You’re more likely to be infected by a bat or by traveling abroad than by taking care of ferals.
 But the risk is still there, so avoid getting bitten by taking precautions.

 There are two ways to determine if an animal has transmitted rabies to a victim.
 Euthanizing the animal and performing a necropsy (autopsy in animals) is one way.
 Quarantine for 10 days is the other option available when the animal is a domestic pet, like a dog or cat.